rflamary/demos/README.md

 webcam access and visualization and [torch/torchvision](https://pytorch.org/) as deep learning framework.

-## Discrete Optimal ransport demo
+## Discrete Optimal Transport demo

-In this demonstration we plot in real time the solution of optimal transport between discrete distributions.
+In this demonstration we plot in real time the solution of optimal transport (OT) between discrete distributions.
 The samples from source can be added by a left clock and samples from target distribution can be added by a right click.